 We regularly review quality by comparing performance, nutrition or taste of products (including national and supermarket brands) within individual product categories.
 Our more recent grocery item reviews include:

-Margaret Rafferty joined CHOICE in 2018 as a Content editor and since then has filled the roles of Commissioning editor, Managing editor and now Editorial consultant.
 Margaret has written on a wide variety of topics and enjoys making complex subjects easy to understand.
 With over 20 years of media experience, Margaret brings a strong storytelling background to CHOICE.
 She works closely with people across the organisation to help tell stories that make a positive difference to people and is passionate about uncovering bad practices and helping Australians to avoid falling victim to shonky products and services.
+LinkedIn

-Margaret Rafferty joined CHOICE in 2018 as a Content editor and since then has filled the roles of Commissioning editor, Managing editor and now Editorial consultant.
 Margaret has written on a wide variety of topics and enjoys making complex subjects easy to understand.
 With over 20 years of media experience, Margaret brings a strong storytelling background to CHOICE.
 She works closely with people across the organisation to help tell stories that make a positive difference to people and is passionate about uncovering bad practices and helping Australians to avoid falling victim to shonky products and services.
+LinkedIn

-So you'll never be alone when something goes wrong or a business treats you unfairly.
+Thanks to CHOICE, you’ll never be alone when a business treats you unfairly.
+You can support our work by joining or donating to our cause.